STEM wins big in Congress

 Breaking News Emails

 Science may have been one of the biggest winners in Tuesday’s elections.
-At least seven new members of Congress have science, engineering, math, technology or medical backgrounds and six kept their seats.
+At least seven new members of Congress have science, engineering, math, technology or medical backgrounds and at least six kept their seats.

 The Trump administration’s skepticism about climate change, proposed changes to health care and attacks on abortion rights and environmental protections started angering many scientists from the beginning — anger that brought thousands to the streets in 2017 for the March for Science across the country.